EslamMashaly/SeleniumProject/README.md

 ```
 * Run the tests from the testng.xml file.
 ___
-### Note: This project was for learning purposes and used a real website so some tests may be deprecated over time.
+### Note: This project was for learning purposes and used a real website so some tests may fail over time.
 #### Thanks